a11yfirst/ckeditor-dev/custom/MAINTENANCE.md

 need to test all of our plugins to ensure that none of the changes/commits have had any undesirable effects on our code.

-### Initialization

-1. Make sure the `plugins-dev` working copy is up to date:

-   `git pull`

 ### Merge `upstream/major` branch changes into `plugins-dev/master`

-1. Add a remote, by convention named `upstream`, that references the CKEditor repository whose changes we want to incorporate:
+1. Add a remote, by convention named `upstream`, that references the CKEditor repository from which our project was forked, and that contains the changes we want to incorporate:

    `git remote add upstream https://github.com/ckeditor/ckeditor4`